taurus-org/taurus/doc/source/tep/TEP15.md

 ===============

 Three alternative syntaxes were proposed (see "Considered alternatives" section below).
-Of them, the first one was chosen because it is the most pythonic one.
+Of them, the first one was chosen because it is the most pythonic one:

 The proposed implementation involves refactoring TaurusModel.getFragmentObj so that the fragment name can be used in a python evaluation of the type `eval('v.fragmentName')`

+See more details in the implementation PR: https://github.com/taurus-org/taurus/pull/764

 Considered alternatives